 The North Platte Police Department’s 9-1-1 Communications Center is the answering point for all of Lincoln County, including the City of North Platte, Maxwell, Hershey, Sutherland, Wallace, and the City of Gothenburg.
 Police, Fire and Rescue Units are dispatched through the 9-1-1 Communications Center.
-The 9-1-1 Communications Center is part of the Support Services Division, which is supervised by Lt.
-Steve Reeves and under the command of Lt.
+The 9-1-1 Communications Center is part of the Support Services Division, which is under the command of Lt.
 Rich Thompson and supervised by Melinda Baker.

 The North Platte 911 Center offers programs to the citizens in our service area to further enhance public safety.
 Rave Alerts powered by Smart911 is used to send critical communications; from evacuation notices to missing child alerts; and is used to alert citizens in the path of severe weather.
 Smart911 enables households to enter vital personal and medical information they would want response teams to have in the event of an emergency.
 The links are available under Community Safety.

 Emergency Medical Dispatching

 All telecommunicators assigned to the 911 center are certified in the Priority Dispatch Emergency Medical Dispatching program.
 During a medical emergency, telecommunicators will keep you on the phone and provide critical information and guidance in providing emergency care for the injured while emergency personnel are on their way.